philthephatman/awesome-hacking-lists/hackwith.md

 ## CSS

+- [CSS-Keylogging](https://github.com/maxchehab/CSS-Keylogging) - Chrome extension and Express server that exploits keylogging abilities of CSS.
 - [hacker101](https://github.com/Hacker0x01/hacker101) - Hacker101
 - [dvna](https://github.com/appsecco/dvna) - Damn Vulnerable NodeJS Application
 - [trape](https://github.com/boxug/trape) - People tracker on the Internet: Learn to track the world, to avoid being traced.
 - [hashview](https://github.com/hashview/hashview) - A web front-end for password cracking and analytics
 - [whatsinmyredis](https://github.com/dxa4481/whatsinmyredis) - A CSRF demonstration of stealing local Redis data, and encrypting all Redis instances on a local network
-- [chromebackdoor](https://github.com/graniet/chromebackdoor) - Chromebackdoor is a pentest tool, this tool use a MITB technique for generate a windows executable ".exe" after launch run a malicious extension or  script on most popular browsers, and send all DOM datas on command and control.
+- [chromebackdoor](https://github.com/graniet/chromebackdoor) - Chromebackdoor is a PoC of pentest tool, this tool use a MITB technique for generate a windows executable ".exe" after launch run a malicious extension or  script on most popular browsers, and send all DOM datas on command and control.
 - [wordpot](https://github.com/gbrindisi/wordpot) - A Wordpress Honeypot

 ## CoffeeScript